Python static type checker (mypy)

 For features that are difficult to be expressed with static type annotations, type analysis is supplemented with mypy plugins.
 Zulip’s Python codebases uses the Django web framework, and such a plugin is required in order for mypy to correctly infer the types of most code interacting with Django model classes (i.e. code that accesses the database).

 We use the mypy_django_plugin plugin from the django-stubs project, which supports accurate type inference for classes like QuerySet.
-For example, Stream.objects.filter(realm=realm) is simple Django code to fetch all the streams in a realm.
+For example, Stream.objects.filter(realm=realm) is simple Django code to fetch all the channels in a realm.
 With this plugin, mypy will correctly determine its type is QuerySet[Stream], aka a standard, lazily evaluated Django query object that can be iterated through to access Stream objects, without the developer needing to do an explicit annotation.

 When declaring the types for functions that accept a QuerySet object, you should always supply the model type that it accepts as the type parameter.